 Lander might not be a name you associate with phone cases yet, but after testing a few of their products including the previous Torrey case, I wanted to try the new version.
 Lander also sent over their Vise which includes the interesting feature of being 100% recyclable and compostable.

 While both cases are 10ft. drop rated, they go about it in different ways.
-The Torrey features their Thermoline battery insulation which claims to preserve battery life in cold weather and also prevent the phone from overheating while streaming, gaming, or just being in a hot pack.
+The Torrey features their Thermoline battery insulation which claims to preserve battery life in cold weather and also prevents the phone from overheating while streaming, gaming, or just being in a hot pack.
 The Vise uses a two layer construction with a rigid outer shell that features diagonal lines to increase your grip.
 Both cases include a detachable lanyard made from recycled ocean plastics if you want to keep your phone on a tether.

-The Torrey was one of my favorite cases for the iPhone 11, so how does it compare for the 12?
+The Torrey was one of my favorite cases for the iPhone 11, so how does it compare to the 12?
 For the most part it’s still the same great case, but there is one detail that bugs me.
-With the change in shape of the phone itself, the case changed as well.
+With the change in the shape of the phone itself, the case changed as well.
 Now, the side buttons, particularly the power button, are harder to access.
 Previously, there was more of a cutout around the button, which made it easier to locate and operate.
 The flip side of this, is that it’s now harder to accidentally screenshot when you’re tying to turn off your phone.
 So there’s that (thanks Apple).